dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ### `Workbench`
 After the `build()` call on the builder, the `Workbench` is created.
-Following useful calls might be interesting:
+Following useful calls might be of interest:

 Method (Workbench) | Description
 ------------------ | -----------